9dots/9dots.io-pages/Oo3uuog.md

 published: false
 type: lesson
 title: Egg Drop
-blurb: Keep an egg safe when dropped from the second floor
+blurb: Students will design a device from a list of materials that will keep an egg from cracking when dropped.
 org: 9dots
 objective: SWBAT design and construct a device to prevent an egg from cracking when dropped from various heights
 id: "9dots-Oo3uuog"